Inzhenerka/docs.getdbt.tech/website/docs/docs/ai/dbt-mcp.md

 ### Metadata Discovery
+To learn more about the dbt Semantic layer, click [here](/docs/dbt-cloud-apis/discovery-api)

 * `get_mart_models` - Gets all mart models
 * `get_all_models` - Gets all models
 * `get_model_details` - Gets details for a specific model